 Sealing – Applying oils or cream to the hair after moisturising to help retain moisture.

 Shedding – This is the falling out of hair strands from the scalp with white bulbs at the root.

 Scrunch – Gently squeezing/pushing hair from end to root.

-S&D (Search and Destroy) : A method of trimming the hair where you search the hair for split ends, single strand knots, snags and tangles under good lightning and trim a hair shear.
-This is usually done between trims to avoid severe damage to the hair.
+S&D (Search and Destroy) : A method of trimming the hair where you search the hair for split ends, single strand knots, snags and tangles under good lightning and trimming with a hair shear.
+This is usually done in-between trims to avoid severe damage to the hair.

 Slip – The property of a conditioner, moisturizer or shampoo which makes it easy to slide a comb through the hair.
 The higher the slip, the better it is for detangling the hair.